-What law defines what is sin?
+What law defines sin?

-God’s law was given to show mankind the best way to live in harmony with God and others.
+When we live within the guardrails of God’s 10 Commandments, we free ourselves from all sorts of suffering caused by breaking those commandments.God’s law was given to show mankind the best way to live in harmony with God and others (Luke 10:27).
 God gave the law as a blessing and intended it to guide mankind into an abundant way of life (John 10:10).
 He wants all people to have prosperity, peace and joy in their lives.

 Jesus and the law

-Did Jesus uphold the law of God or did He do away with the commandments?
-He upheld the law!
-He explained it, preached it, referenced it and made an emphatic statement of support: “Do not think that I came to destroy the Law or the Prophets.
+Did Jesus uphold the law of God, or did He do away with the commandments?
+He answered that question directly in the Sermon on the Mount: “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill” (Matthew 5:17).

-A man asked Him, “Which is the great commandment in the law?”
+When a man asked Him, “Which is the great commandment in the law?”
 Jesus answered, “‘You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself’” (Matthew 22:36-39).

 These two great commandments are a synopsis of God’s 10 Commandments.
 The first four commandments state how we are to love God.
 The last six commandments state how we should treat one another.
 Breaking any of these commandments is sin.

 Blessings for obedience

-From the beginning, God established blessings for obedience and penalties for disobedience (Deuteronomy 28:1-2, 15).
+From the beginning, God established blessings for obedience to His law and penalties for disobedience (Deuteronomy 28:1-2, 15).
 God has designed human life to work best when it is aligned with His law.
-He envisioned ancient Israel modeling obedience so that other peoples would obey and be blessed.
+He envisioned ancient Israel modeling obedience so that other peoples would learn to obey and be blessed.

-Everyone will love the law and the rewards for obeying it.
+People everywhere will love the law and the rewards for obeying it.
 In the future government of Jesus Christ, the prophecy of Jeremiah will be fulfilled: “But this is what I commanded them, saying, ‘Obey My voice, and I will be your God, and you shall be My people.
 And walk in all the ways that I have commanded you, that it may be well with you’” (Jeremiah 7:23).